graphile/graphile.github.io/src/pages/postgraphile/subscriptions.md

 }
 ```

-Please note that PostGraphile's bundled copy of GraphiQL does not support
-subscriptions at this time - you must use an alternative client such as
-Altair or GraphQL Playground.
+PostGraphile's built in GraphiQL now supports subscriptions, so you can use
+it directly to test your application.

-### Topic prefix
+#### Topic prefix

 All topics requested from GraphQL are automatically prefixed with
 `postgraphile:`\* to avoid leaking other topics your application may be using

-* GraphQL consumers will not need to know about this, but you will need to
+- GraphQL consumers will not need to know about this, but you will need to
   remember to add it to the topic when you perform `NOTIFY` otherwise
   subscribers will not see the messages.